iamMeshi/moba-board-game/rules.md

 # Recalling
-- Recalling costs the champion their movement turn
 - Move the champion token to the edge of the current zone
+- Champions that are recalling cannot fight this turn
-- At the start of their next turn the champion teleports to the base
+- At the end of your Fight Phase the champion teleports to the base
+- If the champion did not move this turn they may move after the recall
 - Gold from minions is earned whilst recalling
-- Recalling champions cannot be attacked except by abilties/ultimates that state such.
-The only other way to attack a recalling champion is a Tower Dive
-- A successful dive cancels a recall even if it doesn't kill the champion
+- During the Fight Phase an enemy champion can choose to target the recalling champion
+- If the champion takes any damage they are interupted and the recall fails

 ## Buying items
 - Champion must be in the base to buy items